favormm/FakeSplitView/README.markdown

+# FakeSplitView

+## Description

-Minimalist UISplitViewController that bypasses some of the real thing's limitations
+Minimalist UISplitViewController that bypasses some of the real thing's limitations.

+## License

+BSD